Skip to main content

 • Make sure you are using forward slashes (/) and not backward slashes.

 To validate that Immich can reach your external library, start a shell inside the container.
-Run docker exec -it immich_microservices /bin/bash to a bash shell.
+Run docker exec -it immich_server bash to a bash shell.
 If your import path is /data/import/photos, check it with ls /data/import/photos.
-Do the same check for the immich_server container.
-If you cannot access this directory in both the microservices and server containers, Immich won't be able to import files.
+Do the same check for the same in any microservices containers.

 Exclusion Patterns